Algorithms and Theory for Supervised Gradual Domain Adaptation: Theoretical Results

 When $\ell_h \in \mathcal{F}$ is bounded and convex, the sequential Rademacher complexity term is upper bounded by $O(\sqrt{1/nT})$ \citep{rakhlin2015online}.
 For some complicated function classes, such as multi-layer neural networks, they also enjoy a sequential Rademacher complexity of order $O(\sqrt{1/nT})$ \citep{rakhlin2015online}.
 Before we move to present a proof sketch of Theorem \ref{thm:main}, we first discuss the implications of our theorem. \begin{rem} There exists a non-trivial trade-off between $E_1 + E_2$ and $E_3$ through the length $T$.
 When $T$ is larger, all terms except for the terms in $E_3$ will be smaller while the terms in $E_3$ will be larger.
 Hence, it is not always beneficial to have a longer trajectory. \end{rem} \begin{rem} All terms in (\ref{eq:thm}) except for the last term $3T\rho\Delta$ are determined regardless of the algorithm.
 The last term depends on $\Delta$ which measures the class conditional distance between any two consecutive domains.
-This distance can potentially be minimized through learning an effective representation of data. \end{rem} \paragraph{Comparison with unsupervised gradual domain adaptation} Our result is only linear with respect to the average loss $\mathbb{E}\left[\ell_{h_0}\left(X_T, Y_T\right) \mid Z_{1}^{T-1}\right]$, where $h_{0}=\operatorname{argmin}_{h \in \mathcal{H}} \frac{1}{T}\sum_{t=1}^{T} \ell\left(h(X_t), Y_{t}\right)$.
-In contrast, the previous upper bound given by \cite{kumar2020understanding}, which is for unsupervised gradual domain adaptation, is exponential with respect to the initial loss on the first data domain.
-It remains unclear, however, if the exponential cost is unavoidable when labels are missing during training as the result by \cite{kumar2020understanding} is algorithm specific.
+This distance can potentially be minimized through learning an effective representation of data. \end{rem} \paragraph{Comparison with unsupervised gradual domain adaptation} Our result is only linear with respect to the horizon length $T$ and the average loss $\mathbb{E}\left[\ell_{h_0}\left(X_T, Y_T\right) \mid Z_{1}^{T-1}\right]$, where $h_{0}=\operatorname{argmin}_{h \in \mathcal{H}} $ $\frac{1}{T}\sum_{t=1}^{T} \ell\left(h(X_t), Y_{t}\right)$.
+In contrast, the previous upper bound given by \citet{kumar2020understanding}, which is for unsupervised gradual domain adaptation, is $O(\exp(T)\alpha_0)$, with $\alpha_0$ being the initial error on the initial domain.
+It remains unclear, however, if the exponential cost is unavoidable when labels are missing during training as the result by \citet{kumar2020understanding} is algorithm specific.